Kevy9099/ProductionLineTracker/README.md

 # Goals
 * Production tracking to be more automated.
-* Loggin will be more accurate, and it will be easier to generate production reports.
+* Login will be more accurate, and it will be easier to generate production reports.
 * In addition to the ability to record production, the software also needs the ability to add to the product line.

 # Information and Resources